Azure/apim-lab/apim-lab/2-developerPortal/apimanagement-2-1.md

 #### Register for an account

-Let's sign up for an account (If logged in as Administrator - log out)
+Let's sign up for an account.
+If you are presently logged in as Administrator, please log out.

 ![](../../assets/images/APIMDevSignup.png)